-Inferno is a decent adaptation of Dan Brown’s 2013 novel, with its greatest merit being it did away with the most absurd bits of the original story.
+Inferno is a decent adaptation of Dan Brown’s 2013 novel.
+Its greatest merit is that it did away with the most absurd bits of the original story.

 I’d be blunt.
-I don’t have many good things to say about Dan Brown as a writer.
-Undeniably, the man has a certain profitably formula, but it is a formula built upon gross exaggerations, hysteria, and wild plot twists that pile on like clockwork.
-Worst of all, he regularly drenches his prose with chunks of touristy narrations, a lot of which feels to be lifted right off travel brochures.
-The best place to read his stories, in my opinion, is while you are trapped in a queue when traveling.
+I don’t have good things to say about Dan Brown as a writer.
+Admittedly, the man has a certain profitable formula, but it is a formula built on gross exaggerations, hysteria, and wild plot twists that pile on like clockwork.
+Worse, he regularly drenches his prose with chunks of touristy narrations, most of which feels to be lifted right off travel brochures.
+In my opinion, the only time to read his stories is when one is trapped in a queue while at places he wrote about.
 Oooh!
 I’m standing on an Illuminati stronghold.
-AahhhHH!
+Aahhh!
+A doomsday plot was hatched over there!
 And then you get onto the bus, and you promptly forget all about it.

 For these reasons, I had no great expectations for Inferno.
-I am therefore pleased to say that while the movie was not spared Brown’s typical absurdities, there was at least a genuine effort to keep his worst to a minimum.
-Tom Hanks and Ron Howard also live up to their reputations as two of showbiz’s more reliable names, and for the first half, there was a genuine suspense reminiscent of 70s spy thrillers.
-Sadly, this suspense somewhat fizzled towards the end.
-Which to be fair, is more the fault of the original plot and not movie direction or acting.
+I am thus pleased to say that while it was hardly absent of the Brown’s absurdities, there was a marked effort to keep his worst at a minimum.
+Tom Hanks and Ron Howard live up to their reputations as two of showbiz’s more reliable names, and for the first half of the movie at least, there was a gripping suspense reminiscent of 70s spy thrillers.
+Sadly, this suspense fizzled in the second half, though I would say this was more the fault of the original plot rather than movie direction.
 What also puzzled me was the decision to alter the ending so drastically.
-All else aside, I thought the ending was the only great thing about the book.
+All else aside, I thought the ending was the only great thing about the original story.
 Did the producers feel otherwise?
-Or was the final message of Inferno simply too hellish to be reproduced on the big screen?
+Or was the grim message simply too hellish for the big screen?
+I do wonder.

 Check out my other snappy movie reviews!